 Many resources are available to assist maintenance personnel in conducting maintenance activities in compliance with environmental requirements.
-Several environmental guidance documents are available on the Headquarters Maintenance and Operations web site.
-Particularly applicable to specific maintenance activities is the WSDOT Maintenance Manual for Water Quality and Habitat Protection.
+Several environmental guidance documents are available on the Headquarters Maintenance and Operations web site http://wwwi.wsdot.wa.gov/operations/facilities/mecp.htm Particularly applicable to specific maintenance activities is the ESA 4d Regional Road Maintenance Guidelines.
 This manual contains a number of best management practices that can be used for a variety of activities and/or conditions to ensure environmental compliance.
+General HPA permits are also available to cover common maintenance activities that occur in waters of the state.
+The Maintenance Environmental Compliance Assurance Procedure will be followed to ensure that environmental problems encountered during highway maintenance activities are appropriately responded to and that timely communication of these events is elevated to proper levels of management.

 Personnel are available in both the Headquarters Maintenance and Operations Office as well as Regional Environmental offices to assist in providing guidance on environmental issues.
+Each region environmental office has a Region Maintenance Environmental Coordinator position dedicated to supporting the maintenance program to achieve environmental compliance.
 One of the most valued environmental resources that can be developed by maintenance personnel is a positive work relationship with local environmental regulators such as the Washington State Department of Fish and Wildlife's Area Habitat Biologists.
 Such a positive work relationship will help maintenance personnel to not only deliver their program in a timely manner but to do so in conformance with environmental best practice methods.